The five building blocks of the Prosci ADKAR® Model are sequential:

 Seeing change through ADKAR glasses means you have a new perspective on what change requires and what is needed for a change to be successful.

-Some individual models of change are descriptive, observing how an individual navigates a change around them or to them.
-However, ADKAR is prescriptive.
+Some individual models of change are descriptive, observing how an individual navigates a change around or to them.
+However, the ADKAR Model is prescriptive.
 It defines the elements that must be present for a change to be successful.
 Because it is outcome-oriented, ADKAR drives action.
-It provides a map of what needs to be done to advance a change rather than just describing how someone proceeds through change.
+It provides a map of what needs to be done to advance a change rather than merely describing how someone proceeds through change.
 This is a fundamental shift in thinking, moving away from thinking in terms of change management activities to the goal of change management, as defined by the ADKAR Model.

 In the end, change happens one person at a time.
 Even large, complex organizational changes are only successful if the impacted individual changes how they do their day-to-day work.
 Organizational change is the culmination of many individuals moving from their own current state to their own future state.

-Since change happens one person at a time, a model that describes individual change is powerful and necessary for change management practitioners.
+Because change happens one person at a time, a model that describes individual change is powerful and necessary for change management practitioners.
 It is not enough to understand how to make a nice-looking newsletter or outline key talking points for a kick-off meeting.
 You must understand how to support a single individual through change in order to have context and purpose for your change management activities.

 ADKAR: a Model for Change in Business, Government and Our Community describes the secret to successful change as “beyond the visible and busy activities that surround change.
 Successful change, at its core, is rooted in something much simpler: How to facilitate change with one person."
 This is the crux of why an individual change management model like ADKAR is ultimately the cornerstone of any successful change effort in an organization.